bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-versioning-tutorial.md

 </div>
 </div>

 You can view your widget template in the store's control panel using [Page Builder](https://support.bigcommerce.com/s/article/Page-Builder), BigCommerce's powerful theme customization tool.
-Your newly created widget template will be located in the left pane under **Custom**.
+You can locate your newly created widget template in the left pane under **Custom**.

 ![Page Builder](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/widget-versioning-01 "Page Builder")

-## Create a widget
+### Create a widget

 In this tutorial, we will create and place our widget programmatically.
 To place your widget using Page Builder, drag and drop the widget template from the left pane onto the page.